PL/SQL «Prev Next»

 The IS DANGLING clause helps identify a dangling reference and update it with a suitable reference.
 Let us look at the example of Anne Nicole.
 After the CUSTOMER_TYPE record for Anne Nicole has been deleted, the associated sale record is now dangling.
 To resolve this, you can create a dummy CUSTOMER_TYPE record and update all such records with a REF to this dummy record.

-Now that you have learned about detecting dangling references, click the link below to learn more about dangling references.
+Now that you have learned about detecting dangling references, read the paragraph below to learn more about detecting dangling references.

 Detecting Dangling References in Oracle